dstackai/dstack/docs/docs/reference/dstack.yml/dev-environment.md

 </div>

 ??? info "nvcc"
-    Note that the default Docker image doesn't bundle `nvcc`, which is required for building custom CUDA kernels.
+    By default, the base Docker image doesn’t include `nvcc`, which is required for building custom CUDA kernels.
-    To install it, use `conda install cuda`.
+    If you need `nvcc`, set the corresponding property to true.

     ```yaml
     type: dev-environment
     # The name is optional, if not specified, generated randomly
     name: vscode

+    # If `image` is not specified, dstack uses its base image
     python: "3.10"
+    # Ensure nvcc is installed (req. for Flash Attention)
+    nvcc: true

     ide: vscode

-    # Run this command on start
-    init:
-      - conda install cuda
     ```

 ### Docker image